NVIDIA/warp/docs/modules/devices.rst

 .. note::

     A Warp CUDA device (``"cuda:i"``) corresponds to the primary CUDA context of device ``i``.
     This is compatible with frameworks like PyTorch and other software that uses the CUDA Runtime API.
-It makes interoperability easy, because GPU resources like memory can be shared with Warp.
+    It makes interoperability easy because GPU resources like memory can be shared with Warp.

+.. autoclass:: warp.context.Device
+    :members:
+    :exclude-members: init_streams

 Default Device
 --------------